bishopcurtisj/honeybee/docs/TO-DO.md

 - [x] Refactor
 - [x] Replace magic numbers with names representing ID's
 - [x] Figure out why pass by reference isn't allowing for the changes to agents by the controller to be reflected in the experiment.
-- [ ] Rewrite agent_constructor.py

 - [x] Set up the ability for agents to purchase information, for now it will be all or nothing.
 - [x] Add registration function wrappers to experiment.py
+- [ ] Update the functions that call systems so that they can store and include extra params.

+## Requirements for alpha

 - [ ] Work on documentation, start making not of what fields each module requires agents to have.
-- [ ] Update the functions that call systems so that they can store and include extra params.
+- [ ] Rewrite agent_constructor.py using new fields
+- [ ] Rewrite test suit and begin debugging

 ## High Level
 - [ ] Vectorize as many loops as possible
 	- [ ] vmap: need to learn more